-Between 2010 and 2012 she was deputy-director of the Portuguese National Defense Institute.
-At present she is vice-president of the Research Committee on Armed Forces and Conflict Resolution of the International Sociological Association (ISA) and president of ERGOMAS (European Research Group on Armed Forces and Society).
+She was deputy-director of the Portuguese National Defense Institute (2010-2012), dean of the School of Sociology and Public Policy at ISCTE-IUL (2016-2019) and president of ERGOMAS (European Research Group on Military and Society) (2017-2019).
+At present she is the director of the National Defense Institute in Portugal and vice-president of the Research Committee on Armed Forces and Conflict Resolution of the International Sociological Association (ISA).
 Her research interests are in gender and society, armed forces, civil-military relations, security and defense and research mehodology.

 Her work has focused on gender integration in military institutions and gender aspects of international security.